elatov/elatov.github.io/_posts/2014-02-13-lemonldap-ng-ldap-saml-google-apps.md

     cn: K E

-Notice this time around the password field is not shown, but obviously I had to type the user&#8217;s password to perform the bind operation.
+Notice this time around the password field is not shown, but obviously I had to type the user's password to perform the bind operation.

 ### Configure LemonLDAP::NG to Use LDAP For Authentication